MiamiOH-CSE274/Portfolio/README.md

 Otherwise Adjacency Lists are the clear winners especially if space is an issue.

-In the Vise project, Adjacency Lists are the better data structure because there needs to be easy access to all the neighbors of a vertex, in order to run isCompleted and doVise methods easily.
+In the Vise project, Adjacency Lists are the better data structure because there needs to be fast access to all the neighbors of a vertex, in order to run isCompleted and doVise methods easily.
 Also this allows the depth-first search to be ran faster, which is an algorithm needed for this project.

 In our Vise project we used a vector of hexSpaces with pointers to upleft, left, downleft, downright, right, and upright hexes.